johurulsec/Maching_4_Coin_in_a_line/README.md

 This game need to run android studio some build tools: minSdkVersion 18, targetSdkVersion 25, buildToolsVersion"25.0.0"

-## Enable Developer Options on Xiaomi Mi 5/4/3
+## Enable Developer Options on Xiaomi

 Step 1: Unlock your phone and go to main Settings on your Xiaomi devices.